TGElder/finance/README.md

 * Create a transfer between the two specified accounts (`account` and `using`) so that the total transfers to `account` is zero.
 * Add new readings for both accounts so the balance of each account remain unchanged.
 * Print an instruction (e.g. "Transfer 150 from Savings to Personal").
 This is important - since readings are supposed to reflect balances of real bank accounts, a real transfer must be made between them.

-This is used to get the real balance of `account` as close to its actual balance as possible (i.e. as close as possible excluding commitments).
+`set_transfer_to_zero` is used to get the real balance of `account` as close to its actual balance as possible (i.e. as close as possible excluding commitments).

 # Tests #